 - B. In April 2023, the Group purchase the land and building located in Zhongxing section, Hukou Township, Hsinchu County from an unrelated party for NT\$814,109 thousand including the necessary cost.
 The transfer of rights registration was completed in June 2023.
 The land and building were leased to unrelated party after the acquisition.
 The rental period was from June 21, 2023 to March 31, 2025.
-The land and building was recognized as investment properties and measured subsequently using cost model. - C. For details about the investment properties pledged as collateral, please see Note 8.
+The land and building was recognized as investment properties and measured subsequently using cost model.
+The investment properties were terminated early in May 2024 and have been transferred to the property, plant, and equipment account. - C. For details about the investment properties pledged as collateral, please see Note 8.